Babes in Toyland (band): Influences and legacy

+Babes in Toyland cited influences including Cocteau Twins, the Miracle Workers, Wipers, Captain Beefheart, Charles Mingus, Leonard Cohen, Frightwig, Motörhead, Black Flag, Hüsker Dü, the Birthday Party, Sonic Youth, the Plasmatics, Girlschool, Joan Jett, Lydia Lunch, Patti Smith, the Pretenders, Pussy Galore, X-Ray Spex, Patti Smith and AC/DC.

-Stephen Thomas Erlewine wrote of the band: "Babes in Toyland is about as harsh as rock music gets–guitarist Kat Bjelland screams and thrashes her guitar to the gut-pounding, throttling beat of bassist Maureen Herman and drummer Lori Barbero... the all-female trio offer no escape from their strongly female-oriented, but not necessarily feminist, rock."
+Stephen Thomas Erlewine wrote of the band: "Babes in Toyland is about as harsh as rock music gets—guitarist Kat Bjelland screams and thrashes her guitar to the gut-pounding, throttling beat of bassist Maureen Herman and drummer Lori Barbero... the all-female trio offer no escape from their strongly female-oriented, but not necessarily feminist, rock."
 Kathleen Hanna of Bikini Kill said in a 2010 interview: "Babes in Toyland was a band that was hugely important to us and we were like, God if only we could play awesome shows like Babes in Toyland".

 The band has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis", according to journalist Steve Marsh.